What Is a Router? Router Definition and Functions

 What is the purpose of a router?

-A WLAN device connects computer networks, allowing data to route seamlessly between them.
-It manages traffic flow between networks and cuts down large networks into smaller and more manageable segments.
+A router connects computer networks, allowing data to route seamlessly between them.
+It manages traffic flow between networks and breaks down large networks into smaller, more manageable segments.
 It also performs network address translation (NAT) to allow for public IP sharing.

 Do I need a router for WiFi?